Ambo-Studio/Cimple/README.md

 ======
 Cimple is a Content Management System, designed to power only a single small company

--

-Cimple er et Content Management System, desginet til at kunne køre små virksomhedder.

-Installtion
+Installation
 ===

+1.Upload the "websted" folder to your "root" of your host.
-1. Be sure to rewhrite the Connections --> CMS.php With your database login and more information.
+2. Be sure to rewhrite the Connections --> CMS.php With your database login and more information.
 The file will be damaged if you change on anything.
-2.Import the "mysql-import.sql" into your database, before moving on.
+3.Import the "mysql-import.sql" into your database, before moving on.
-3. NBow your ready to go!
+4. Now your ready to go!

 Login: admin password: admin

 Requirements